What is an employee benefits program?

 Growth and development opportunities at work are important drivers of a great employee experience, and they fit beautifully into employee benefits planning.
 Offering support with tuition fees for those who want to pursue a formal qualification related to work (or not), paying for employees to attend courses and conferences, and offering a stipend for personal goals and growth are all great examples of benefits that drive employee development.

-Employee wellbeing can be enhanced by all kinds of benefits, from those that directly care for mental and physical health, such as health insurance, disability insurance and generous sick leave, to those that promote healthy lifestyles, such as nutritious meals at work, free yoga and exercise programs.
-Wellbeing can also relate to peace of mind, which can be enhanced through benefits like retirement plans that help employees take care of their financial future.
+Employee wellbeing can be enhanced by all kinds of benefits, from those that directly care for mental and physical health, such as medical insurance, disability insurance and generous sick leave, to those that promote healthy lifestyles, such as nutritious meals at work, free yoga and exercise programs.
+Wellbeing can also relate to peace of mind, which may be enhanced through benefits like retirement plans that help employees take care of their financial future.

-1. A basic-level program
+A basic-level program

-A base-level program covers the kinds of perks that are either mandated by local laws, or standards within the labor market.
-This might include important benefits like health insurance or health savings accounts, retirement plans and life insurance.
+A basic-level program covers the kinds of perks that are either mandated by local laws, or standards within the labor market.
+This might include important health benefits like insurance or health savings accounts, retirement plans and life insurance.
 Employees may have access to optional benefits if they contribute financially towards them.
 A company offering basic but valuable benefits like these might be a small business starting out, or one that hasn’t reviewed its benefits program in some time.

-2. A great program
+A great program